-- 1.1 This is the second scorecard of the financial year 2019/20. - 1.2 It portrays the position of the Council against its operational objectives as outlined and agreed collaboratively between the Senior Leadership Team / Executive and in consultation with the Shadow Executive via a workshop held on the 3rd July, 2019. - 1.3 The Committee is requested to scrutinise the scorecard and note the areas which the Senior Leadership Team are managing to secure improvements into the future.

-These can be summarised as follows -

-1.3.1 Underperformance is recognised and managed with mitigation measures completed to aide improvement during Q3 and that continuous scrutiny of financial performance is undertaken with particular emphasis and support given to the services under pressure due to the increasing demand so that their management of performance does not decline or underperform into Q3.

-The Committee is asked to recommend the mitigation measures outlined above.
+A - Recor mmendation/s and reason/s 1.1 This is the second scorecard of the financial year 2019/20.
+1.2 It portrays the position of the Council against its operational objectives as outlined and agreed collaboratively between the Senior Leadership Team / Executive and in consultation with the Shadow Executive.
+1.3 The Committee is requested to scrutinise the scorecard and note the areas which the Senior Leadership Team are managing to secure improvements into the future.
+These can be summarised as follows - 1.3.1 Underperformance is recognised and managed with mitigation measures completed to aide improvement during Q3 and that continuous scrutiny of financial performance is undertaken with particular emphasis and support given to the services under pressure due to the increasing demand so that their management of performance does not decline or underperform into Q3.
+1.4 The Committee is asked to accept the mitigation measures outlined above. В- other options did you consider and why did you reject them and/or opt for ption? n/a